Skip to main content

 • Provider credentials follow whoever connected them: scans of a GitLab repo use the OAuth token of the member who linked GitLab, regardless of who clicks Scan.

-• Row-level security enforces membership all the way down to the database — the browser can only ever read rows of organizations you belong to.
+• Membership is enforced all the way down to the data layer — you can only ever read data for organizations you belong to.